arcolife/call-center/README.md

 * Use Plivo's endpoints credentials to login
 * Use shell.py to debug in realtime
 * If you liked this, go to [this awesome voicechat demo](http://voicechatapi.com/) and try a conference call :smirk:
+* Refer to TODO.md if you wish to contribute.